The Student Teaching Experience

 The experience of student teaching is an essential component in the development of educators.
 The college faculty and staff consider it to be the “capstone” in the preparation process for teacher education.

 Given its significance, a number of requirements must be met before an individual can engage in student teaching.
 The academic requirements, including courses of study and earned grades, are identified in the UNL Undergraduate Bulletin.
 Other important expectations include:

 - The completion of the application to student teach submitted by the deadline established by the Offices of Field Experiences.
-To student teach in the Fall of 2017, an online application must be submitted no later than 3:00 p.m. on Friday, February 17, 2017.
+To student teach in the Spring of 2018, an online application must be submitted no later than 3:00 p.m. on Friday, September 22, 2017.

 - Individuals need to contact their academic advisor to ensure that all requirements to student teach have been met.

 - Individuals who apply to student teach must submit to a criminal background check prior to reporting to a school placement.